danbeam/danbeam.github.io/resume/index.md

 #### On Trip (Aug 2024 - present)

-We're revamping Airbnb's Trips page!
+I recently switched to the "On Trip" team.
+We're revamping the "Trips" page, changing the UI and incorporating new offerings.

 #### Web Platform (Aug 2021 - Aug 2024)

-I'm currently on the Web Platform team, which supports things critical to web development at Airbnb like:
+I was previously on the Web Platform team.

+They support things critical to web development at Airbnb like:
 - continuous integration
 - browser support
 - in-house frameworks